 Zinwave provided in-building connectivity for the 9/11 Memorial & Museum in 2017, installing a wideband solution called UNItivity.

-In 2018, M&H Valve reached an exciting milestone — manufacturing the 1 millionth wedge for resilient-seated gate valves.
-M&H started manufacturing rubber-coated wedges for all the McWane Valve & Hydrant companies in 2013 — a part McWane previously imported.
+In 2018, M&H Valve reached an exciting milestone — manufacturing their 1 millionth coated wedge for resilient-seated gate valves.
+M&H has been producing wedges for years, but in 2013, they received the machinery to start coating the rubber wedges on-site for all McWane Valve & Hydrant companies.

 NASA asked Kennedy Valve to manufacture a large industrial valve in 2018 for the Kennedy Space Center's Launch Pad — a valve that had never been produced before.
 The valve stood 30 feet tall, weighed 160,000 pounds and allowed 30,000 gallons of water to rush through per minute.